AskMeAgain/dotfiles/README.md

 ## Introduction

-These dotfiles originally started for a lighttheme, but after discoving pywal, i started to support multiple themes in this repo alone.
+These dotfiles originally started for a lighttheme, but after discoving pywal, i started to support multiple themes in this repo.
 So in the future this repo will be moved to a more fitting repository name.

-The winter/orchid theme (see screenshots below) is currently fully supported, the other themes not, but will follow in the next 1 or 2 weeks.
-Cleanup after installation is still not done, but will happen once i have a feature freeze.
+The winter and the vaporwave theme (see screenshots below) are currently fully supported

 ## Usage